Mesl24/odin-recipes/README.md

 # odin-recipes

-This is my first webpage that i will create using the all the knowledge from the Odin Project.
+This is my first webpage that i will create using all the knowledge from the Odin Project.

 this is a basic html page about recipes, all inputs are given by the Odin course.